TeoMendoza/TerminalFighter/README.md

 This project began in April as a side passion while balancing two jobs and full-time school.
 Progress was slow at first, but over spring break I finally found the time to build out the first character, The Ninja, and implement online play.
 The second character, The Sumo, came together much faster thanks to that early groundwork.

-While I’ve poured a lot into this project, I’m now stepping away to start something new, 3D free-for-all fighter game built with Unity and Spacetime DB.
+While I’ve poured a lot into this project, I’m now stepping away to start something new: a 3D free-for-all fighter built with Unity and SpacetimeDB.
 It's quite a big step up from this game, but I’m excited about where it’s going.

 Stay tuned, and enjoy playing!